How Do I Get a Failure to Appear (FTA) Dismissed?

-Can the police take me from my house when there's a warrant for my arrest?
+Can the police take me from my house when there is a warrant for my arrest?

-Short answer is yes, but read below.
-They may have an arrest warrant for you but they must still follow certain procedures.
+The short answer is yes but read below.
+They may have an arrest warrant for you, but they must still follow certain procedures.

 Who issues a warrant or bench warrant or arrest warrant?